"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How old were those arrested?

-Among the 32 defendants whose ages are known, the average age was 40.
+Among the 34 defendants whose ages are known, the average age was 40.
 The youngest known alleged rioter is 20-year-old Emanuel Jackson, a Maryland man who prosecutors say hit police officers with a bat.
-The oldest was 65-year-old Thomas Caldwell, a suspected member of the anti-government militia group Oath Keepers.
+The oldest were 65-year-old Albert Ciarpelli, a Syracuse man, and 65-year-old Thomas Caldwell, a suspected member of the anti-government militia group Oath Keepers.

 Common charges